hrsetyono/woocommerce-indo-shipping/README.md

 ## WooCommerce Indo Shipping

-This project has been renamed to "WooCommerce Ongkir".
-Check out the repo at  https://github.com/hrsetyono/woocommerce-ongkir
+This project has been renamed to "WC Ongkir Indonesia".
+Check out the repo at  https://github.com/hrsetyono/wc-ongkir-indonesia